unauthed/wabi-sabi/README.md

-# WABI-SABI - Open Access Publishing
+# WABI-SABI - Digital Asset Management

 Wabi and sabi are two of the key Japanese aesthetic concepts.
 Their definitions are not exact, but one can get a sense of them from a short discussion of them.
 Over time, the two have been combined to form a new word, wabi-sabi, meaning an aesthetic sensibility which includes these two related ideas.

-Open source platform for open access publishing of great simplicity and beauty.
+Open source Digital Asset Management platform of great simplicity and beauty.

 ## [Wabi](https://github.com/urchinly/wabi) [![Build Status](https://travis-ci.org/urchinly/wabi.svg?branch=master)](https://travis-ci.org/urchinly/wabi)